RedditRecs

 Reddit Icon

-Backyard_Intra • about 1 month ago
+Backyard_Intra • 4 months ago

 I'm on my second pair of Trabuco 12s and I love these shoes.
 I think the 13 is a tiny bit firmer (and more stable).
 If have used them for both trail running and pretty technical hiking.
 I was really impressed with the durability and the traction on these shoes.
 The traction is way better than my heavy hiking boots with Vibram outsoles.
 In fact, I have had a couple pretty scary hikes where I picked the Trabuco over my cat.
 C/D hiking boots, simply because the traction is so much better.